 5. Don’t Forget Bing

-Cutts’ claim that Google’s search algorithm ignores social signals should not be seen as an invitation for marketers to dismiss social’s impact on SEO.
 Instead, marketers should broaden their concept of search and SEO to take into account the myriad ways that people find content on the web.
 They also need to think about the positive effects that increased traffic from social can potentially have on their search rankings as well as the prominence of social profiles on first-page search results.

 Ultimately, the web is all about building relationships, fostering audiences, expressing identity and sharing ideas––it’s inherently social, and there’s no reason that SEO best practices would go against the grain, especially since the rules that govern SEO are ultimately meant to make the web a more enjoyable and useful place.

-Okay, your turn: How else do you think social affects SEO?
+OK, your turn: How else do you think social affects SEO?